 WHAT TO DO WITH ALPACA AND WHEN TO DO IT

 (in spring and autumn)

 • Check hooves and trim where

 • Alpaca (Vicugna pacos) are members of the camel family, albeit the South American branch.

-• All can interbreed; in fact, they are so closely related to each other that if you cross any two of these species the chances are that the progeny will be fertile, unlike the offspring of horses and donkeys, the sterile mule.
+All can interbreed.
+They’re so closely related to each other that if you cross any two of these species the chances are that the progeny will be fertile, unlike the offspring of horses and donkeys, the sterile mule.

 FOR MORE INFORMATION

 International Alpaca Registry- www.alpaca.org.nz/international-alpaca-registry/

 Love this story?
 Subscribe now!

 - 12 breathtaking views from high-country stations, farms and orchards around New Zealand